JoshuaOyewole/Instollar-Assessment/README.md

-# Instollar - Job Matching Platform
+# InstollConnect - Job Matching Platform (Assessment for FullStack Developer Role at Instollar)

 A comprehensive full-stack job-matching platform built with Next.js 15, Node.js/Express, and MongoDB Atlas.
 This application connects talented professionals with job opportunities through advanced role-based authentication, middleware protection, and intelligent job-user matching with a modern glassmorphism UI design.